The Music Department facilities are located in the Fine Arts Center, which is home to Art, Music, Rhetoric, and Theater.

-A wide variety of instruments are available for instruction and performance, including Bösendorfer and Steinway concert pianos, studio, classroom and practice room pianos, a Dowd harpsichord, and a three manual pipe organ (located in Pioneer Chapel).
+A wide variety of instruments are available for instruction and performance, including Bösendorfer and Steinway concert pianos, classroom and practice room pianos, a Dowd harpsichord, and a three manual pipe organ (located in Pioneer Chapel).

 The Computer Assisted Music Exploration Lab (CAMEL) includes music notation and ear training software with Musical Instrument Digital Interface (MIDI) keyboards.
 The Electronic Music Studio (EMS) includes a classroom space equipped for teaching and learning electronic music, and an acoustically designed, well-equipped studio for advanced individual projects and instruction.

 - BUSINESS (MINOR)

 - COMPUTER SCIENCE (MINOR)

 - EDUCATION STUDIES (MINOR)

 - FINANCIAL ECONOMICS